-Aaiesha gained her composure, spoke to her Mom.
-She mentioned that there was nothing to worry except that she could not return to Dehradun that night because of road blocks.
+Aaiesha gained her composure and spoke to her Mom.
+She mentioned that there was nothing to worry about except that she could not return to Dehradun that night because of roadblocks.
 Mom had heard about the inclement weather from a radio broadcast; asked Aaiesha to take all help from Surya… stay back that night at Mussoorie and return in the morning.

 SUNDAY MORNING… PEACE AND SUNSHINE AT MUSSOORIE